mhucka/jquery.fullscreenbg.js/README.md

 ... rest of page ...
 ```

-<li> In your CSS file (in this example called "css/style.css"), include the
+5. In your CSS file (in this example called "css/style.css"), include the
    following to define `#bgimg` with `position: absolute` and `visibility:
    hidden` as discussed above.
 ```CSS
 #bgimg {
   position: absolute;